 What is your hope for those who are a primary carer?

-I don’t put expectations on people – this is an error we often make.
-I have only the hope that whatever they want to achieve is what we can work on together.
-I want them to be as fulfilled as possible in whatever they choose to do.
+I have only the hope that whatever they want to achieve is what we can work on together, and they are fulfilled as possible in whatever they choose to do.